State of Missouri: Definition of Gifted

 · Kindergarten: A score of three or higher out of four activities from the Kingore Observation Inventory (KOI).

-· Grades 1st-12th: Percentile rank of 90 or higher on the Cognitive Abilities Assessment (CogAT-Brief) or Naglieri Nonverbal Achievement Test (NNAT-2).
+· Grades 1st-12th: Percentile rank of 90 or higher on the Cognitive Abilities Assessment (CogAT-Brief).

 CRITERION 3: COGNITIVE ABILITY – A minimum score of 132 (General Ability Index or Full-Scale IQ) from the Wechsler Intelligence Scale for Children (WISC-V) or Stanford-Binet Intelligence Scales (SB-V).